 Some fixed road safety cameras enforce red light offences only, while others detect both red light and speed.

-In-road sensors are used at intersections to detect if a vehicle crosses over the stop line against a red traffic light.
+In-road, as well as Radar based, sensors are used at intersections to detect if a vehicle crosses over the stop line against a red traffic light.
 This triggers the camera to take an image.

 The camera is designed to take 2 images of an offending vehicle that combine to prove that it:

 - entered the intersection after the light turned red, and

 - continued through the intersection against the red.